Skip to main content

 Former congressman released after 12 weeks following campaign pressure

-Trump announced the commutation on Truth Social, writing that Santos was somewhat of a rogue but many rogues throughout our Country aren't forced to serve seven years in prison.
-Trump claimed Santos had been placed in solitary confinement for long stretches and horribly mistreated.
-Trump did not claim Santos was innocent or that legal errors occurred in his trial.
+Trump announced the commutation on Truth Social, writing that Santos was somewhat of a rogue but many rogues throughout our Country are not forced to serve seven years in prison.
+Trump claimed Santos had been placed in solitary confinement for long stretches.

-Representative Marjorie Taylor GreeneMarjorie Taylor Greene publicly campaigned for Santos' commutation weeks before Trump signed it.
+Representative Marjorie Taylor GreeneMarjorie Taylor Greene publicly campaigned for Santos commutation weeks before Trump signed it.
 Greene thanked Trump immediately after the announcement.
-White House officials said they received overwhelming pressure from Trump allies urging him to commute Santos' sentence.
+White House officials said they received pressure from Trump allies.

 👨⚖️Judicial Review🏛️Government